getyourguide/DDataFlow/README.md

 pip install ddataflow
 ```

-# 5M Getting Started Tutorial
+# Getting Started (<5min Tutorial)

-You can also find it in our examples folder.
+You can also find the source code in our examples folder.

 ## 1. Create some synthetic data